 After the image is composited, I go in and make my remaining edits.
 In this image, I cleaned up the background, made the pineapple more yellow and the starfruit more green, and increased the vibrancy and contrast of the scene overall.

 This is the final image:

 This technique also works well on transparent products.
-For example, in this image I had a transparent bottle and a liquid texture on a colored background:
+For example, in this image I had a transparent bottle on a colorful background:

 To make sure the color of the product stayed accurate, I taped a white piece of paper behind the bottle.
-I also photographed the liquid texture on a laminated white piece of paper.
-This ensured the beautiful aqua color of the product stayed vibrant and blue on the pink background.
+This ensured the beautiful green color of the product stayed vibrant on the pink background.

 I hope you found this helpful!
 Do you have any questions about this technique?
 Just comment below or send me a message here – I’d love to help with any questions you have!